purrplingcat/QuestFramework/docs/content-pack-guide.md

 ### Quests sources

-There are available few quests sources provided by native Quest Framework.
-Some sources must have defined offer details.
-For some quest sources are different type of offer details.
+These are the available quests sources provided by native Quest Framework.
+Some sources require defined offer details.
+There are different offer details based on the source.

 #### Bulletinboard

-Offers quest on bulletinboard on the seeds shop house.
+Offers quest on bulletinboard located in front of the seeds shop (Pierre).

 *This source NOT requires or accepts any offer details*